football-fastball/pyThor/README.md

 The RapydScript simple example provided displays its output through the browser's console log, Firebug's console log, etc.

+2015-02-27
+Added several new features including environment variables from php that are pySERVER, pyGET, pyPOST, and pyFILES that can be accessed similarly to how global variables are in PHP or from featured convienence variables for each item.
+In addition, there is now source code view (most programmer website code), full source code view (including PyThor internal functionality code), and finally a pyThor_info type function named  display_pythorinfo() to show the environment variables something similar to PHP's phpinfo().
+And also made the source code most programmers will edit distinct from the internal workings of PyThor's features source code as way to show only the source code most users will be dealing with specific to their website.
+These display source code features of PyThor are a way to display source code in the familiar way that web browsers for years have had the feature of view page source.
+Enjoy!

 2015-02-21
 Updated the .htmlentities method and tested .py and .cpp source code to display output source code to web browser.